-Disorders of the digestive system can affect your performance during exercise, causing vomiting, diarrhea, and other uncomfortable symptoms you might not even realize are related.
+Disorders of the digestive system can affect your performance during exercise.
+If you work out, maybe you’ll vomit, experience diarrhea and have other uncomfortable symptoms you might not even realize are related.

 For some beginners, these problems are not a reason to stop working out.

-Still, it’s important to give your body time to rest and recover, as excessive movement and fluid loss can worsen your condition.
+Still, it’s important to give your body time to rest and recover.
+Excessive movement and fluid loss can worsen your condition.

 Some yoga poses can be helpful in controlling various flu and cold symptoms.

-High-impact activities like cardio workouts, however, can worsen your symptoms even when you keep the exercises short.
+High-impact activities like cardio workouts, however, can worsen your symptoms.
+These may appear even when you keep the exercises short.

-Sweating, loss of fluids, and cold symptoms decrease your body’s immune response and leave you susceptible to attack by viruses.
+Sweating, loss of fluids and cold symptoms decrease your body’s immune response.
+They leave you susceptible to attack by viruses.

 Sometimes, you probably perform some activities that you don’t even notice work your muscles.

-Moving furniture, lifting heavy boxes, even regular household cleaning can involve certain physical efforts that you should keep in mind.
+Moving furniture and lifting heavy loads, for example, can involve certain physical efforts that you should keep in mind.

-Getting more exercise after performing these types of activities increases your risk of muscle injuries and fatigue.
+Getting more exercise after performing these types of activities when they’re not something you do on a regular basis increases your risk of muscle injuries.
+Another consequence is fatigue.